fintech-ye/getting-started/docs/tutorial/our-application/index.md

 ## Running our first App

 For the rest of this tutorial, we will be working with a simple dotnet core asp app written in C#.
 If you're not familiar with C#, don't worry!
-No real JavaScript experience is needed!
+No real C# experience is needed!

 At this point, your development team is quite small and you're simply building an app to prove out your MVP (minimum viable product).
 You want